kvz/jekyll-fix-titlecase/README.md

 DEBUG:  from New: Free plan
 DEBUG:    to New: Free Plan

-DEBUG: No need to changetransloadit/_posts/2010-11-11-support-for-rackspace-cloud-files.md
+DEBUG: No need to change transloadit/_posts/2010-11-11-support-for-rackspace-cloud-files.md

 INFO: Rewriting transloadit/_posts/2010-11-19-auto-rotation-for-iphone-videos.md
 DEBUG:  from Auto rotation for iphone videos